Audience: all volunteers, headquarters staff & contractors

 Q. How will the enhanced mentor-match process work?

-In SCORE Engage, you can request a mentor and immediately schedule an appointment if he/she has availability in the calendar system.
+In SCORE Engage, clients will be able to request a mentor and immediately schedule an appointment if he/she has availability in the calendar system.
 This is new functionality in Engage.

-Q. Will there be a quantitative way to track where are clients are in their business?
+Q. Will there be a quantitative way to track where clients are in their business?